wxsd-sales/telemetry-macro/README.md

 ## Validation

-This Macro was developed and tested on a Webex Codec Pro with Webex Room Navigator and a Touch 10 to verify the exist PWA mode feature.
-Other combinations of devices e.g. Desk/Board devices paired with a Navigator should also work but haven't been tested at this time.
+Validated Hardwares:

+* Room Kit Pro
+* Desk Pro
+* Desk Hub
+* Room Kit

+This macro should work on other Webex Devices but has not been validated at this time.

 ## Support